Neobank: Europe

+The development of neobanks in Europe is a trend in the European financial landscape beginning in the 2010s.
 The term "neobank" gained popularity in 2019, but the term’s origins are older.
 The term is used to describe fintech-based financial providers that were challenging traditional banks.
 There were two main types of company that provided services digitally: companies that applied for their own banking license and companies in a relationship with a traditional bank to provide those financial services.
 The former were called challenger banks and the latter were called neobanks.

 The term "challenger bank" is used in the UK to refer to fintech banking startups that emerged after the 2008 financial crisis.
 Their services may be accessed by clients through their respective computers or mobile devices.

+In 2024, as a part of Instant Payments Regulation, European authorities made a significant step to level the regulatory field for neobanks.
+Before that, many neobanks who didn't have a bank status (like EMIs or other non-bank financial institutions) couldn't access central bank-operated payment systems like TARGET.
+TARGET Services are essential to many money-transferring operations.
+With this new regulation, non-bank payment service providers (PSP) meeting certain requirements can connect to these systems.
+The initiative should help neobanks and fintechs to provide instant credit transfers in euros and compete with traditional banks.

 Oceania

 Australia

 Neobanks are operational in Australia and include banks such as Up, Judo Bank, and Alex Bank.

 Asia

 Bangladesh

 The concept of neobanks was first noted in Bangladesh around 2020.
 These banks would be digital only with customer accounts not connected to any particular branch.